 Scientific reasons behind why black hair turns blonde

 The genes of a person determine their hair color.
 This gene commands the formation of a pigment called melanin from melanocytes, which gives color to the hair.

 Pheomelanin and Eumelanin are the two main types of melanin.
 Eumelanin gives a black and brown color to the hair, while pheomelanin gives a red and yellow color to the hair.

-Different proportion of these pigment in the hair produces different hair colors and tones: higher the melanin pigment in the hair, darker the hair, and vice versa.
+Different proportion of these pigment in the hair produces different hair colors and tones: the higher the melanin pigment in the hair, the darker the hair, and vice versa.